superfly/docs/js/the-basics/dependencies.html.md

 If your application works locally but doesn't work when deployed this may be due to dependencies which are installed globally rather than being enumerated in the package.json file.
-In order to deploy an application, it needs to be self contained.
+In order to deploy an application, it needs to be self-contained.

-You can resolve this by adding the dependency to your package.json, typically by using a command such as `yarn add` or `npm install`.
+You can resolve this by adding the dependency to your `package.json`, typically by using a command such as `yarn add` or `npm install`.

 ## Mis-categorized dependencies